hotosm/oam-docs-hugo/content/ecosystem/roll-your-own.md

 ### The Uploader API

-The API provides the endpoints used by the upload submission form, including routes for authenticating the session via a database of approved tokens, adding image URLs and metadata to the processing queue database, checking the status of a user's uploads, and checking the status of specific uploads.
+The API provides the endpoints used by the upload submission form, adding image URLs and metadata to the processing queue database, checking the status of a user's uploads, and checking the status of specific uploads.

-It also provides the API endpoints used for managing users through the administrative form, including adding, removing and editing tokens.

 Finally, it manages a queue of images by checking for new submissions to the database at regular intervals, downloading them, processing them to a standardized TIFF specification, generating metadata and thumbnails, and uploading them to an Amazon S3 bucket.
-The token manager and imagery uploader require a connection to the API to function.

 - When launching the API, several environment variables must be set.
 We suggest that you duplicate `local.sample.env` to `local.env` and fill in the data.
 Contact a maintainer for the full AWS credentials and database paths.